conceptric/stock-data-recorder/README.md

 That's why this simple project was created to regularly request, and store Bid and Ask prices for the specified stocks.

+It's not a gem anymore because it was always going to have to be a server based application with a Web API due to the continuous logging part of its functionality.

+The API might be based on Sinatra or Rails, but I'm going to implement it all using JRuby and the JVM.

 # Installation #

-You're welcome to try the code for yourself (point your Gemfile at this repo, or better yet, create a fork), but this is a work in progress, so there are no guarantees!
+You're welcome to try the code for yourself, but this is a work in progress, so there are no guarantees!
 Any financial losses you incurr from my little project are your own problem.

 ## Note on Patches/Pull Requests